isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/RolesApi.md

 <a name="apiv1rolesroleidrolesget"></a>
 # **ApiV1RolesRoleIdRolesGet**
-> InlineResponse2003 ApiV1RolesRoleIdRolesGet (string roleId)
+> UnpagedResourceBaseRole ApiV1RolesRoleIdRolesGet (string roleId)

 Get all sub-roles assigned to a role